Sun Peaks Resort: Recent expansions

+In 2014, the previously out-of-bounds area known as Gil's was added to the in-bounds area of the resort, making Sun Peaks the second largest ski resort in Canada.

-On December 23, 2018, the new Orient fixed-grip quad chairlift opened adjacent to the Morrisey Express, greatly improving ski-back access from the Morrisey side of the resort and providing ski-in-ski-out access for hundreds of homes in the East Village, as well as opening up large possibilities for future expansion.
+On 23 December 2018, a new fixed grip quad was added in the East Village area.
+The Orient lift starts across from the base of Morrisey Express, and runs to a point just uphill of the East Village Ski Way, and improved ski-back access from the Mount Morrisey side of the resort while also providing ski-in-ski-out access for hundreds of homes in the East Village, as well as opening up large possibilities for future expansion.

-In the summer of 2020, a replacement for the 41-year-old Crystal three-person chair was built and was operational for the 2020–21 ski season.
-The new Crystal Quad boasts a 20% uphill capacity increase, and follows a slightly different line to the original Crystal, providing access to the Top Of The World from the Crystal chair, as opposed to solely from the Burfield.
+For the 2020-2021 season, the 41-year-old Crystal triple was replaced by a fixed grip quad.
+The Crystal quad boasts a 20% uphill capacity increase and follows a different alignment that ends adjacent to where Burfield unloads, eliminating the need to ride Burfield to access Top of the World and the West Bowl area.
+The Crystal chairlift was installed with a loading conveyor belt in 2021, and the Elevation chairlift was installed with a similar system in 2024.

 After being "temporarily" disused for the 2020–21 season, the West Bowl T-Bar's official retirement was announced prior to the beginning of the 2021–22 ski season.
-In early 2022, Sun Peaks Resort started the application process for a new detachable (express) chairlift in the West Bowl.
+In early 2022, Sun Peaks Resort started the application process for a high speed quad in the West Bowl.
 Over the summer of 2022, the entire lift line was cut, the bases for the bottom and top terminals were built, and substantial logging and run cutting went on below the current West Bowl skiing area.
 In addition, a new road was built from the future top terminal site to connect to 5 Mile and the rest of the mountain.
-Construction on the chairlift is expected to take place primarily over the summers of 2023 and 2024, and the 1.58 km (1 mi) chairlift is expected to be open for the 2024-25 ski season.
+Construction on the West Bowl Express took place primarily over the summers of 2023 and 2024, and the 1.58 km (1 mi) chairlift opened for the 2024-25 ski season.

 The Burfield chair is the longest fixed grip chairlift in North America, and is the 9th longest in travel length (9,510 ft.

 Nancy Greene Raine is the Director of Skiing at the resort.

-Downhill ski trails

 Ski lifts

-Sun Peaks has an all-Doppelmayr fleet of nine ski lifts on all three mountains, Tod, Sundance and Morrisey.
+Sun Peaks has an all-Doppelmayr fleet of nine ski lifts, including two Doppelmayr CTEC lifts on all three mountains, Tod, Sundance and Morrisey.
 Sun Peaks also has 3 magic carpets.